univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

       #.
 Add a claim for ``objectGUID`` to the ticket:

-         :Claim Rule name: Name of the Claim
+         :Claim Rule name: Name of the claim
          :Attribute Store: ``Active Directory``
          :LDAP attribute: ``objectGUID``
          :Outgoing Claim Type: ``objectGUID``